ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Currently, the dominant approach for circumventing this is by Monte Carlo (MC) estimation of the gradients.
-The basic idea is to write the gradient of the ELBO as an expectation of the gradient, approximate it with MC estimates, then perform stochastic gradient descent with repeated MC gradient estimates.
+The basic idea is to write the gradient of the ELBO as an expectation of the gradient, approximate it with MC estimates, then perform stochastic gradient descent with the repeated MC gradient estimates.

 There exist a number of estimators based on different variance reduction techniques.
-However, MC gradient estimates based on the reparameterization trick, known as the *reparameterization gradients*, have be shown to have the lowest variance among competing estimators for continuous latent variables.
+However, MC gradient estimates based on the reparameterization trick, known as the *reparameterization gradients*, have be shown to have the lowest variance among competing estimators for continuous latent variables [#rezende2014]_.
 The reparameterization trick is a straightforward change of variables that expresses the random variable :math:`\mathbf{z} \sim q_{\phi}(\mathbf{z} | \mathbf{x})` as a deterministic transformation :math:`g_{\phi}` of another random variable